mpandres/updevcamp/content/trackpost/15a-web1.md

 index.html
 ~~~

-Once you're in the directory that contains your `index.html` file, run the command `python -m SimpleHTTPServer 8000` (case sensitive!)
+Once you're in the directory that contains your `index.html` file, run the command `python -m http.server 8000` or `python3 -m http.server 8000`.

 You should see the message `Serving HTTP on 0.0.0.0 port 8000 ...`.
 This means that we have an HTTP server running on port 8000!
 We can now open a new tab and enter `localhost:8000/index.html`, meaning we are accessing our own computer and requesting for the `index.html` file we wrote.